Eumycetoma: Causes

-Eumycetoma is a type of mycetoma caused by fungi.
-Mycetoma caused by bacteria from the phylum Actinomycetes is different.
-Both have similar clinical features.
+Eumycetoma is a type of mycetoma caused by fungi, distinct from mycetoma caused by bacteria from the phylum Actinomycetes; both have similar clinical features.

-The most common fungi causing white discharge is Pseudallescheria boydii.
+The most common fungi causing white discharge is Scedosporium (ex.
+Pseudoalleschia) boydii.
 Other causative agents of non-black grain eumycetoma include Acremonium and Fusarium species.

 Black discharge tends to be caused by species from the genera Madurella, Pyrenochaeta, Exophiala, Leptosphaeria and Curvularia.
 The most common species are Madurella mycetomatis and Trematospheria grisea (previously called Madurella grisea).